 Here, we shall see the common causes of your humidifier not producing mist.

-Why is humidifier not misting?
-Causes & fixes
+Why is the humidifier not misting?
+Causes and fixes

-Here are simple checks for a Crane humidifier not blowing mist:
+Here are some simple checks for a Crane humidifier not blowing mist:

 1. Check whether it stands on a level surface